Lake Ronkonkoma, New York: History

 The lake is the subject of a number of urban legends, mainly rooted in the area's rich Native American heritage.
 For example: 1.
 "It's bottomless" (and/or empties into Long Island Sound or other waterways).
-In fact, the lake is relatively deep (approx. 65 ft) at its southeastern side, and is what's known as a kettle hole lake.
+In fact, the lake is relatively deep (approx. 65 ft) at its southeastern side, and is accordingly known as a kettle hole lake.
 2. "Every year the lake sacrifices someone."
 Or more specifically, Princess Ronkonkoma "The Lady of the Lake" calls young men out to the middle of the lake and drowns them.
-In all versions, the lady is an Indian princess who herself drowned in the lake, for reasons that vary depending on the story.
+In all versions, the lady is an Indigenous princess who herself drowned in the lake, for reasons that vary depending on the story.
 The most popular version is that every year the lake claims one male victim.
 Articles suggest that in the past 200 years, only a handful of females have drowned in Lake Ronkonkoma.
 3. "There is a mysterious rise and fall of the lake that doesn't have any noticeable relationship to local rainfall totals."
 This has not been sufficiently explained either way.

-The Native Americans in Suffolk County, as opposed to Nassau County (then a part of Queens County) got along well with the white English.
+The Native Americans in Suffolk County, as opposed to Nassau County (then part of Queens County) got along well with the white English.
 In the Dutch west end of Long Island there was bitter fighting between the Native Americans and the Dutch.

 There is some kernel of truth in the story.
-The lake was considered the most sacred lake by the Indians and it was also the meeting point.
+The lake was considered the most sacred lake by the Natives and it was also a meeting point.
 The tribes controlled different parts of it.
 One thing is certain, the Native American princess could not have lived in what is now Ronkonkoma; a major point of the story is that the princess and her lover ran off from their own settlement to the lake.
-In addition the Indians did not live anywhere near the lake.
+In addition the Natives did not live anywhere near the lake.
 They lived near the coasts of Long Island.